Finding a Sparse Connected Spanning Subgraph in a non-Uniform Failure Model: Problem-Specific Parameters

 The following lemma follows directly by \Cref{def-ear-decomp}.

-\begin{restatable}{lemma}{eardecomp} If~$G$ is $2$-edge connected let~$\mathcal{E}=(P_0,\ldots, P_q,P_{q+1},\ldots, P_t)$ be an ear decomposition of~$G$ such that~$P_{q+1}, \ldots, P_t$ are the trivial ears of~$\mathcal{E}$.
-Then, the edges of~$G$ corresponding to~$T=E(P_0)\cup\ldots\cup E(P_q)$ are an unsafe spanning connected subgraph for~$G$. \end{restatable} \begin{proof} We have to show that~$T$ is~$a)$ spanning for~$V(G)$ and~$b)$ that~$T-\{e\}$ is connected for each unsafe edge~$e$ in~$U$.
-First, we show~$a)$.
-This statement follows since each trivial ear does not introduce any new vertex.
-It remains to show~$b)$.
+\begin{lemma} Let~$G$ be a $2$-edge connected graph and let~$\mathcal{E}=(P_0,\ldots, P_q,P_{q+1},\ldots, P_t)$ be an ear decomposition of~$G$ such that~$P_{q+1}, \ldots, P_t$ are the trivial ears of~$\mathcal{E}$.
+Then, the edges of~$G$ corresponding to~$T=E(P_0)\cup\ldots\cup E(P_q)$ are a safe spanning connected subgraph for~$G$. \end{lemma} \begin{proof} We have to show that~$T-\{e\}$ is a connected spanning subgraph for each unsafe edge~$e$ in~$U$.
+Since each vertex has at least two incident edges in~$T$, we only need to show that~$T - \{e\}$ is connected for each edge~$e \in T$.
 We verify this statement inductively.
-Clearly, that statement is true for~$P_0$.
+Clearly, the statement is true for~$P_0$.
 In the following, we assume that the statement is shown for~$G_{i-1}$, the graph obtained from ears~$P_0$ to~$P_{i-1}$.
 Next, we distinguish whether~$P_i$ is a cycle or a path.
-We only show the statement for the case that~$P_i$ is a cycle; the case that~$P_i$ is a path can be handled similarly.
-If~$P_i$ is a cycle then the only interesting vertex pairs are those where one endpoint~$u$ is in~$V(G_{i-1})$ and the other~$v$ is in~$P_i$.
+If~$P_i$ is a cycle, then the only interesting vertex pairs are those where one endpoint~$u$ is in~$V(G_{i-1})$ and the other~$v$ is in~$P_i$.
 Without loss of generality, assume that~$w=V(G_{i-1})\cap P_i$.
 Then, since the statement is true for~$V(G_{i-1})$, the vertices~$u$ and~$w$ are safely connected.
 Furthermore, since~$P_i$ is a cycle,~$v$ and~$w$ are safely connected via vertices in~$V(G_i)$.
-Thus~$u$ and~$v$ are safely connected via vertices in~$P_i$, and hence~$b)$ is verified. \end{proof}
+Thus, $u$ and~$v$ are safely connected via vertices in~$P_i$.
+If~$P_i$ is a path, then let~$u$ and~$v$ be the endpoints of~$P_i$.
+By the induction hypothesis, in~$G_{i-1}$ each vertex is safely connected to~$v$.
+Hence, the removal of any edge in~$E(G_{i-1})$ does not disconnect any vertex from~$v$ and this also holds in~$G_i$ as each vertex in~$P_i$ is connected to~$v$ via~$P_{i}$.
+The removal of any edge in~$P_i$ does also not disconnect any vertex from~$v$ as all vertices that are no longer reachable from~$v$ via~$P_i$ are still connected to~$u$ and~$u$ is safely connected to~$v$.
+This concludes the induction step and the entire proof. \end{proof}